 As you map out your time, approach it like a tourist.
 You may choose to Google sites and attractions in your area.
 Ask yourself what visitors to your area like to do and see, then do those things.

 Another approach is to plan like a local.
 There may be things in your area you would love to do, but just never seem to have the time.
 For me, it’s our local farmer’s market.
 I often work on Saturday mornings and seem to miss them.

 Sometimes planning activities can be challenging because everyone in the family likes to do different things.
 A family brainstorming meeting prior to your staycation is helpful if this is your family dynamic.
 Consider rotating the types of activities throughout the week.
 It may also be helpful to take on a divide-and-conquer approach having mom and dad head up different activities on the same day.

 You may find that you have more activities than vacation days, but that’s okay!
 Having a lot to choose from is so much better than staring at one another and not knowing what to do.
-Don’t forget that sitting on the back deck with some iced tea watching the kids run around qualifies as an activity too, and so does napping and reading!
+Don’t forget that sitting on the back deck with some iced tea watching the kids run around qualifies as an activity, too, and so do napping and reading!